apache/mesos/docs/configuration.md

       --weights=VALUE
     </td>
     <td>
-      A comma separated list of role/weight pairs of the form 'role=weight,role=weight'.
+      A comma-separated list of role/weight pairs
+      of the form 'role=weight,role=weight'.
 Weights
       are used to indicate forms of priority.
     </td>